 April 15, The amphibious assault ship is currently in the Atlantic Ocean conducting routine trainings.

 April 28, USS Iwo Jima Expeditionary Strike Group pulled to Port Everglades, Fla., for a Fleet Week.

 May 6, LHD 7 ESG is currently participating in an integration exercise off the East Coast, in preparation for the upcoming deployment later this year.

-July 21, USS Iwo Jima ESG and BNS Greenhalgh (F 46) participated in a Composite Unit Training Exercise (COMPTUEX) July 8-18, marking the first time a Brazilian Navy surface unit fully integrated into a U.S. Strike Group.
-The Iwo Jima and Greenhalgh will now participate in the USS Theodore Roosevelt's (CVN 71) upcoming Joint Task Force Exercise (JTFEX) 08-4 July 21-31.
+July 21, USS Iwo Jima ESG and BNS Greenhalgh (F 46) participated in a Composite Unit Training Exercise (COMPTUEX) from July 8-18, marking the first time a Brazilian Navy surface unit fully integrated into a U.S. Strike Group.
+The Iwo Jima and Greenhalgh will now participate in the USS Theodore Roosevelt's (CVN 71) upcoming Joint Task Force Exercise (JTFEX) 08-4, from July 21-31.

 August 26, USS Iwo Jima departed Naval Station Norfolk for a scheduled deployment in the U.S. Central Command Area of Responsibility (AoR).

 September 21, A group of 50 senior civilian officials and 19 staff members from the Joint Civilian Orientation Conference (JCOC) visited Iwo Jima off the coast of Crete, Greece.
 The amphibious assault ship recently departed Haifa, Israel, after a scheduled port visit.

 September 23, USS Iwo Jima ESG entered the Red Sea after transiting Suez Canal southbound.

 October 18, LHD 7 recently anchored off Kuwait Naval Base to offload elements of the 26th MEU.

 December 18, The Iwo Jima recently pulled into Manama, Bahrain, for a routine port call.